Zurück zum Blog

 Koa.js is an open-source Node.js web framework developed by the team behind Express.js.

 As per their official website, Koa.js is described as a smaller and more expressive foundation for web apps and APIs.
-It uses async functions to avoid callbacks and increase error-handling, but it doesn’t support middleware modules within its core.
+It uses async functions to avoid callbacks and improve error handling, but it doesn’t support middleware modules in its core.

 To offset this gap, Koa.js includes a set of methods for writing servers in an easy and efficient manner.